If you’ve found this article, chances are you have an amazing product ready to launch and you’re already working on your product launch strategy.

 Check with your customers routinely to show customers that you care about their progress.
 Are they stuck?
 Offer to help them to get as much value out of your product as possible.

 Once you’ve set everything up and are ready to go, DON’T LAUNCH YET!
 You still need to go through and test the actual purchasing process to make sure that there are no glitches, bugs, and kinks left for you to iron out.

 You want to make sure that the experience will be seamless for your customers, as for many, this will be their first impression of your brand!

 Take the time to make sure that your purchasing process is smooth on Chrome, Safari, and other web browsers.
 Check to see that it works just as well on mobile devices as it does on desktops.

 Test the emailing campaign to make sure that the correct messages and onboarding instructions are being sent, and at the right time.

 Of course, you’ll also want to make sure that the payment form is collecting all the necessary data correctly.

 Test everything multiple times before going live with your pre-order campaign!

-Keep in mind that the most revenue comes from already existing customers and that the happier a customer is, the more likely they are to refer you to others.
+Keep in mind that most revenue comes from already existing customers and that the happier a customer is, the more likely they are to refer you to others.
 That’s why many businesses incorporate some kind of Customer Relationship Management (CRM) scheme.

 Using CRM software helps you to better understand your customer journey, helping you to take the right steps to attract, engage and delight your customers.